mcbridet/BFBC2_Hook/README.md

 Configuration
 -------------

-You can change the default behavior of the hook by creating JSON config named `grzybdev.conf` in the game root folder
+You can change the default behavior of the hook by creating JSON config named `config.json` in the game root folder

 | Key                       | Description                                                                      | Allowed Values                 | Default Value                     |
 |---------------------------|----------------------------------------------------------------------------------|--------------------------------|-----------------------------------|